We always check the jewellery upon receiving stock and also twice before fitting. You should also check your piercing jewellery please.

 The ring must be bent in such way by which there is a slight tension keeping the clicker closed.

-If you feel that the jewellery clicks and re-opens too easily, we can adjust it in the shop.
+If you feel that the jewellery clicks and re-opens too easily, or doesn’t click at all, we can adjust it in the shop.

 Those are rings with a small opening, in which a dimple bead can be squeezed in, secured in place by tension.
 They can be tricky to insert or remove, and the small diameter ones or the thicker ones will likely need tools.